flix/book/src/library-effects.md

 ## Library Effects

-The Flix Standard Library comes with a collection of effects and handlers ready for use.
+The Flix Standard Library comes with a collection of algebraic effects and handlers.

 ### Clock